ericjanto/notes-publisher/content/notes/iaml-lecture.md

 - Random decision forest
   - This is a generalisation algorithm of ID3
-  - Basic idea: instead of growing on DT on our data set, we're going to grow $k$ different DTs
+  - Basic idea: instead of growing one DT on our data set, we're going to grow $k$ different DTs
     - Randomise input to get different trees
     - Take set of examples
     - Pick random subset $S_r$
     - Use $S_k$ to build full decision tree (whitout pruning)
-      - ONly difference: when splitting, don't use all attributes but a subset
+      - Only difference: when splitting, don't use all attributes but a subset
     - Repeat for $r=1...k$
   - Given new data point $X$:
     - Classify $X$ using each of the trees $T_1...T_k$